-12.5.4 Public Meeting
+12.5.3 Public Meetings

-Public meetings will be held to present the MCWAP Phase 1 draft EIA Report on 29 June 2010 at the Mogol Conference Room in Lephalale (09h00 - 12h00) and the Ashante venue in the vicinity of the Mokolo Dam (15h00 - 18h00).
+Public meetings were held to present the MCWAP Phase 1 Draft EIA Report on 29 June 2010 at the Mogol Conference Room in Lephalale (09h00 - 12h00) and the Ashante venue in the vicinity of the Mokolo Dam (15h00 - 18h00) (refer to minutes of meetings contained in Appendix R and photographs contained in Figure 61):

 All I&APs were notified via email, fax or post regarding the details of the meeting.
 Advertisements were also placed in local and regional newspapers (same as listed in Section 12.2) in June 2010 as notification of the public meeting.
-The aims of the meetings include the following: